sqrl-planner/helm-charts/README.md

 environment has its own `values.<environment>.yaml` file that overrides the default values.

 Similarly, each environment has its own `secrets.<environment>.yaml` file that contains the secrets for the environment.
-These secrets are encrypted using the `helm secrets` plugin to ensure that they are safeley stored in the repository.
+These secrets are encrypted using the `helm secrets` plugin to ensure that they are safely stored in the repository.

 Note that the `secrets.dev.yaml` file is not encrypted as it is an **example** file that is only used for local